joanapinto/ai-lab/focus-companion/README.md

 - **🎯 Quick Actions** - Easy access to daily check-in, mood logging, and weekly reflection
 - **🔐 Persistent Authentication** with "Remember me" functionality
 - **📊 Usage Tracking** with real-time AI usage statistics
-- **💬 Integrated Feedback System** for beta testing and improvements
+- **💬 Integrated Feedback System** - Easy access to feedback and bug report forms via sidebar navigation
 - **🧠 Intelligent Assistant** with personalized insights and recommendations
 - **🎯 Smart Recommendations** based on your patterns and preferences
 - **🤖 AI-Powered Greetings** with OpenAI integration for personalized responses